 Register for the Celebration and Enter to Win a Door Prize!

 The online celebration will be emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
 Gary will be joined by special guests and Maine authors Chris Van Dusen, Cynthia Lord, Juliese Y. Padgett, Lynn Plourde, and Earl Smith, who will share brief readings of their work.
 The celebration will also include inspirational stories about MCH's mission to build and strengthen Maine families.
 While the celebration with Maine authors will be streamed live to Facebook and YouTube, those who register for the event are entered to win a door prize of $100+ in value.

-All funds raised from the There’s No Place Like Home raffle, silent auction, and celebration will support the programs at Maine Children’s Home for adoption services, counseling, teen parent support, holiday assistance, classes for caregivers and parents, and summer camp connections for families.
+All funds raised from the There’s No Place Like Home raffle, silent auction, and celebration will support the programs at Maine Children’s Home for adoption services, counseling, teen parent support, holiday assistance, and workshops, trainings, and classes for caregivers and parents.

 Use the registration form below to purchase a $10 ticket for the chance to win a door prize that will be announced at the June 17th event.